-Samantha Friend, pursuing her BFA in Film Video and New Media, has not had it easy.
+Samantha Rene, pursuing her BFA in Film Video and New Media, has not had it easy.
 She started classes at SAIC with the help of a need-based grant and a partial scholarship from SAIC, as well as Stafford loans from the federal government to cover the rest of her tuition.
-After a year and a half, her dad was laid off from his job and Friend could no longer afford college.
+After a year and a half, her dad was laid off from his job and Rene could no longer afford college.

 The average federal loan debts for SAIC students who graduated in 2010-2011 are:

 70.1% of graduate students who graduated during 2010-2011 had one or more federal loans.

 56.5% of undergraduate students who graduated during 2010-2011 borrowed one or more federal loans.

 Note: Graduate Stafford Loans (both subsidized and unsubsidized) have a fixed interest rate of 6.8% through 2013.

 Unsubsidized/ Graduate Rates